Billiam/cncjs-pendant-streamdeck-docs/content/docs/installation/index.md

 Windows is completely untested!

-`cncjs-pendant-streamdeck` uses the image processing library [`Sharp`](https://github.com/lovell/sharp), which is not compatible with `node-canvas` in Windows.
+`cncjs-pendant-streamdeck` uses the image processing library [`Sharp`](https://github.com/lovell/sharp), which is not compatible with `canvas` in Windows.

 `cncjs-pendant-streamdeck` supports [`pureimage`](https://github.com/joshmarinacci/node-pureimage) instead for this reason.